 Thiers.
 1982.
 Agaricales Calif.
 I. Amanitaceae: pl.
 19.

-The following revision is based on the protolog of the present species and unpublished data of Tulloss derived from a study of the type and all other collections that were part of the original material of this species.
+The following revision is based on the protolog of the present species and unpublished data of Tulloss derived from a study of the holotype, isotype, and paratypes.
+Data on additional material is based on molecular studies of K. W. Hughes and L. V. Kudzma and other original research of R.E.
+Tulloss.

 40 - 90 mm diam., convex to globose when young, becoming convex to broadly convex to planar or irregular at maturity, pale yellowish white to slightly tannish cream to pale shades of tan or pale yellowish tan (Ivory Yellow, Light Buff, Napthalene Yellow, Naples Yellow, Warm Buff), with disk at maturity Ochraceous Buff to Buff Yellow to Apricot Yellow, becoming Straw Yellow to Maize Yellow toward the margin, disk often Cinnamon Buff when old or water soaked, unchanging when bruised or wounded, subviscid to viscid; contex pale buff under the pileipellis, else white, unchanging when bruised or wounded, firm, "floccose," up to 10 mm thick at stipe, thinning abruptly toward the margin; margin decurved to slightly incurved when young, plane to uplifted in age, smooth at first, becoming strongly tuberculate-striate (0.1-0.15R) at maturity, nonappendiculate; universal veil usually as scattered to abundant, deciduous plaques or patches, flat, irregularly shape, 2 - 4 mm broad, 1 - 2 mm thick, whitish to Light Buff, usually appearing white in age.